woakes070048/bit/README.md

-# Business Analytics Tool
+# Codesmart Business Analytics Tool

-Default db located Userdata dir
+Default sqlLite db located in Userdata dir
 ```
 .superset/superset.db
 ```

-if you use Superser before and database exist maybo conflict with exist in database user by unique email
+if you use Codesmart before and database exist maybe conflict with exist in database user by unique email

 # Installation & Configuration
 ```